 This project is examining the health and wellbeing effects of extensive improvements to an inner-city beach in Plymouth, UK.

-- The beach will be cleaned
+- The beach has been cleaned

-- Existing play equipment will be updated
+- Existing play equipment has been updated

-- Slipway access will be improved
+- Slipway access has been improved

 The development plan for Teats Hill.

 BlueHealth research is assessing the community health effects of the improvements by collecting data in two ways:

 - The first will involve a before and after survey of residents in seven surrounding census areas, asking questions about general health and wellbeing, their recreational visits, and willingness to pay for improvements to the site.